-Each district municipality that is a planning authority is responsible in terms of the National Land Transport Transitional Act (Act 20 of 2000) for preparing a Current Public Transport Record (CPTR) for its entire area.
-On 8 January 2003 the Capricorn District Municipality appointed Siyazi Batlagae Joint Venture to compile the Capricorn District Municipality's Current Public Transport Records (CDM-CPTR) for the 2002/2003 financial year.
+Each district municipality that is a planning authority is responsible in terms of the National Land Transport Transition Act (Act 22 of 2000) for preparing a Current Public Transport

+Record (CPTR) for its entire area.
+In 2006 the Capricorn District Municipality appointed Glowing Sunset to review the Capricorn District Municipality's Current Public Transport Records (CDM-CPTR) for the 2006/2007 financial year.